MMatulenko/t5_seq2seq_translation/README.md

 The notebook loads the Opus Europarl Corpus dataset, preprocesses the data, and trains a model to perform machine translation.
 The code also includes a translate() function that can be used to translate new sentences using the trained model.

 ## Installation

-!pip install transformers /n
+!pip install transformers

-!pip install datasets \n
+!pip install datasets

-!pip install sacrebleu \n
+!pip install sacrebleu

 ## Results
 The pretrained T5 models (t5-small and t5-base) show good performance on translating sentences from the "opus_euconst" dataset.
 As shown in the example translation, the translated sentences are almost identical to the true translations.
 However, the BLEU score can be improved with additional training, which may take a longer time depending on the resources available.